©Copyright 1997 by Robert Chuckrow

 The Difference Between Fasting and Anorexia

-Anorexia seems to stem not from the desire to be healthy but very thin, an erroneous idea promulgated by the movie industry.
+Anorexia seems to stem not from the desire to be healthy but very thin, an erroneous idea promulgated by the movie and TV industry.
 In anorexia, an insufficient amount of food is eaten over an extended period, causing a lack of protein, vitamins, minerals, essential fatty acids, and other essential nutrients.
 There is a state of mind that hypnotically blots out hunger, which results in malnutrition (a state that has never been recorded to occur during fasting).
 Anorexia ends from outside pressure, forced feeding, or death from malnutrition.

 Why is Fasting Disregarded?

 When I became interested in fasting in the late 1960s, I wanted to read every book on the subject.
 The books I was able to find were available only in health-food stores with large book sections.
-When I had exhausted these sources, it dawned on me to look in the medical library at New York University, at which I taught physics.
+There was no Internet then so when I had exhausted these sources, it dawned on me to look in the medical library at New York University, at which I taught physics.
 There were only two books on fasting in the card catalog.
 One of these books was lost, and the other was written in the early 1900s.
 The available book was a study of only one individual.
 The authors did not seem to know much about any aspect of fasting, which they referred to as starvation.
 Their conclusions were that the subject of the study, a man in good health, lost a substantial amount of fat and muscle mass and was not as strong at the end as he was at the beginning.
 Other than that, the book did not seem to discuss much else or say anything negative or positive.

 Over the years, I have formulated an explanation for what I consider to be the medical profession’s disregard of fasting and other time-honored areas of knowledge.
 The reader is encouraged to do likewise.